- Forms

 Who is doing the rating

-When reading reviews about an item and seeing how other users rate a given item a number of concerns are bound to be risen by the user: “Is the rating and review honest and authentic?”, “Are the users who rated a given item like me?”, and “Do the reviewers posses the relevant competence to review the good or service in question?”.
+When reading reviews about an item and seeing how other users rate a given item a number of concerns are bound to be raised by the user: “Is the rating and review honest and authentic?”, “Are the users who rated a given item like me?”, and “Do the reviewers posses the relevant competence to review the product or service in question?”.

-Amazon and Netflix has solved this problem by letting people rate the ratings: was this review helpful for you?
+Amazon and Netflix have solved this problem by letting people rate the ratings: was this review helpful for you?

 What is being rated